CaioCeretta/Cod3r/mentoria/specialist/Trilha - React & Next/hooks-inicial/comments.md

       useState we can initialize the current property in any way we want, be it a primitive value, or an object, or an array.
         □ By using a simple object as a ref, and console.logging this reference.current, we will see the object logged

+    ○ useRef for manipulating DOM nodes

+      ■ Let's we have this p tag with some text in it, and we want to, on button click, to erase the text.

+        1. First we define a reference and associate it to the DOM element, in this case, the p tag, with p's ref attribute
+        2. Define a function, that will be assigned as button onClick, to update the referencia.current value

+        □ Therefore, in this example we created a reference, linked it to a DOM node, and its `current` represent that reference value

+    ○ Making the same as we were doing with the `contagemCaracteres` useEffect, but with ref

+      ■ First, remove the useEffect, the texto state, as well as its use on the textarea ■ Create two references, one for the textarea, and the other is a `contador` ref where we will store that char counting.

+      ■ In the useEffect example, we are creating the timer on change useEffect, meaning the timer will be redeclared on each `texto` state change.

+      ■ Since we are using refs, we are going to create the variable once and manipulate the same variable since useRef will always return the same object, different from the effect example.

+      ■ We are now going to associate a timeout to our ref, meaning that anything can be assigned to this property — arrays, objects, functions, etc.

+      ■ Steps to follow

+        1. Inside the timeout, create const `quantidadeCaracteresDigitados` and assign to it, the value of the text reference
+        2. With this constant, update the `caracteresRestantes` state with the subtracted value

+      ■ These steps are going to lead us to the same problem, that the timeout is always going to add a delay to our counting

+      ■ To fix this, on the iniciaContagem function, we are going to clear the timeout, in the beginning of the function.
+        □ We are going to clear the timeout, passing the contador.current as the clear timeout argument, since its value is the timeout function

+  ● Custom hooks